Quantum Temporal Fusion Transformer: Quantum Temporal Fusion Transformers

 Let $\bm x$ denote the input data, $\mathbf{U(\bm x)}$ represent the data encoding unitary, and $\mathbf{V}(\bm \theta)$ be a variational circuit block, which consists of trainable parameters $\bm \theta$.
 Then the expectation value of an observable $\tilde{\mathbf{H}}$ is given by

 It can be shown~\cite{mitarai2018quantum} that gradient of the function $\tilde{\mathbf{H}}$ with respect to $\bm \theta$ is given by

 Hence, it is proven that the gradient of the expectation values is evaluated analytically using the above equation.
-By combining this approach with classical machine learning gradient descent optimization, we obtained a quantum-based machine learning gradient descent optimization process and used it in our implementation.
+By combining this approach with classical gradient descent optimization, we obtained a quantum-based gradient descent optimization process and used it in our implementation.

-\section{EXPERIMENTS AND RESULTS}
+\section{Experiments and Results}

 This section presents a comparative analysis of the QTFT and its classical counterpart, focusing on their respective capabilities and performance.
-We conduct numerical simulations of our proposed QTFT architecture under various scenarios.
 Specifically, we present experimental results of multi-horizontal time series forecasting across various time series datasets by using the QTFT model.
 We implemented the classical TFT model using the PyTorch~\cite{paszke2019pytorch} framework.
-For the simulation of quantum circuits in the QTFT model, we use PennyLane~\cite{bergholm2018pennylane}, while the overall architecture is built using the same framework PyTorch as in the classical model.
-To ensure fair competition, we use the same structure for both the classical as well as quantum TFT models, including the cost function, fixed parameters, and the total number of trainable parameters.
+For the simulation of quantum circuits in the QTFT model, we use PennyLane~\cite{bergholm2018pennylane}, while the overall architecture of QTFT is built using the framework PyTorch, as in the classical model.
+To ensure fair competition, we use the same structure for both the classical and QTFT models, including the cost function and fixed parameters.